Impurity immersed in a two-component few-fermion mixture in a one-dimensional harmonic trap: Impact of the impurity

 From phenomenological argumentation, some kind of separation of the components is suspected.
-When interactions are strong enough the single-particle excitations become energetically favourable over interaction energy cost.
-Then, to reduce the overlap of the densities the system excites particles.
+When interactions are strong enough, the single-particle excitations become energetically favourable over the interaction energy cost.
+Then, to reduce the overlap of the densities, the system excites particles.
 It should be noted, however, that the separation observed here is substantially different from separations observed in systems of single-component fermions interacting with the impurity~\cite{2014LindgrenNJP}.
 It was shown that in those systems, the impurity remains in the middle of the trap while the fermionic component is (only slightly) split and pushed out from the center.
 In our case, although repulsive interactions in the fermionic mixture are present, the distribution of the impurity is split and driven to the edges.
 As noted in the literature, in the case of the single-component Fermi sea, the existence of this kind of separation requires a noticeable mass difference between impurity and other particles~\cite{2016PecakNJP,2022WlodzynskiPRA}.
+Still, however, there is a substantial difference between the scenario studied here and two-component mass-imbalanced systems.
+To demonstrate this, it is sufficient to examine how the separation depends on the shape of the external potential, when the Hamiltonian \eqref{Hamiltonian} has the following form

+where $V(z) = 0$ for $|z|<L$ and $V(z)\rightarrow \infty$ otherwise.
+It is known that in the case of two-component systems with different masses, the lighter component undergoes separation in the harmonic potential, but in a rectangular potential well, the heavier component is separated~\cite{2016PecakPRA}.
+In Fig.~\ref{Fig5}, we show that in the case of a two-component mixture interacting with the impurity described with Hamiltonian \eqref{HamiltonianWell}, there is no such change induced by the shape of the potential -- the impurity density is again subjected to separation.